Will my personal information be available to the public?

 Note: Any payments properly made with a credit card, charge card, or bank card via the Trademark Electronic Application System (TEAS) are separate from the application itself and kept confidential and secure, and are never made part of the publicly viewable record.

-If you submitted a document containing personal information or confidential documents other than a driver’s license, social security number, credit card account number, or banking account number that you do not wish to be part of the public record, you may petition the Director of the USPTO to remove it from public view for a fee of $100.00.
+If you submitted a document containing personal information or confidential documents such as a driver’s license, social security number, credit card account number, or banking account number that you do not wish to be part of the public record, you may petition the Director of the USPTO to remove it from public view.

 The USPTO records must always include the trademark owner’s name and correspondence address and this information may be updated, but not removed.
 It also may be possible to provide redacted documents to replace portions of existing submissions that may be deemed personal or confidential if that information was not relied on during examination of the documents.
 Please note that after the USPTO renders a decision on the petition, the fee will not be refunded.

-Last, as noted above, all documents submitted in connection with an application or registration become part of the record for that file.
+Last, as noted above, all documents submitted in connection with an application or registration become part of the record for that file, including the petition itself.
 Therefore, if your petition is granted, the petition and redacted document will remain in the USPTO records, although the personal or confidential information will be hidden from public view.

 How can I change the owner address?